 Every full-time undergraduate student of Whittier College is a member of the Associated Students of Whittier College (ASWC).
 The ASWC was established in 1902 to serve as the official voice of the student body to administration, faculty, staff, and Board of Trustees at the College.
 ASWC also provides funding for student activities and represents students’ rights and interests at Whittier.

 The ASWC is dedicated to making positive changes at Whittier.
-We advocate for student needs and concerns and actively seek to improve every aspect of the college experience.
+It advocates for student needs and concerns and actively seeks to improve every aspect of the college experience.

-Your opinions matter and we’re always looking for input.
-Get involved by attending our weekly senate meetings or by running for a Senate position.
+Your opinions matter to the ASWC and it is always looking for input.
+Get involved by attending its weekly senate meetings or by running for a Senate position.
 However you do it, ASWC wants you to be part of the process.
-We can’t make changes alone!
+It can’t make changes alone!

 There are six governing bodies for student organizations at Whittier College.
 These bodies are umbrella organizations for student government and special interest clubs.
 The focus and nature of the club or organization determines who governs theme.
 All student clubs and organizations must be recognized by Whittier College and be registered with LEAP every semester in order to receive benefits.

 The Student Senate is the elected government of the ASWC that consists of an Executive Cabinet and Legislature.
 Most of the officers are elected (only two are appointed) and serve one-year terms.
 At weekly Senate meetings, students have an opportunity to share their thoughts and concerns during a Public Voice section, as well as submit legislation and discussion topics.